Harris has ‘no knowledge’ anyone tried to get RTE to take down viral clip

 Taoiseach Simon Harris has insisted he is not aware that any member of his team tried to get RTE to take down a viral social media clip of a much-criticised encounter with a disability care worker.

-The Fine Gael leader was asked about the controversy in the first question posed during the second and final TV leaders’ debate of Ireland’s General Election campaign.
+The Fine Gael leader was asked about the controversy in the first question posed during Tuesday’s televised election debate on RTE Prime Time.

 Mr Harris apologised over the weekend for his handling of the discussion with Charlotte Fallon while canvassing in Kanturk in Co Cork on Friday evening.